LiamV0715/MP3-Parakeet-Paradise/README.md

 SCSS for styling and animations
 Axios for API calls to communicate with the back end Webpack for module bundling
+Visual Assets made in Adobe Photoshop 2024 and Adobe Premiere 2024

 ### Back End: